vuethemes/honey/README.md

   <br>
 </h1>

-<h4 align="center">Honey is the perfect Vue and Tailwind CSS theme template for an awesome saas startup or business and convert browsers to customers. ✨&nbsp; We made it easy to start taking action with organized directory structure and component driven development.</h4>
+<h4 align="center">Convert browsers to customers using Honey, a pratical Vue and Tailwind CSS theme template for an awesome saas, startup or idea. ✨&nbsp; We made it easy to start taking action with organized directory structure and component driven development.
+Like what you see?
+Visit <a href="https://vuethemes.org"> our website</a> for a curated showcase of awesome community starters, boilerplates, templates as well as free and premium themes. </h4>

 <p align="center">
   <a href="https://img.shields.io/badge/">